HoTT/Coq-HoTT/INSTALL.md

 To configure the HoTT library:

-1. If Coq can be fond in PATH, run
+1. If Coq can be found in PATH, run

        ./autogen.sh
        ./configure